 - stretching of the muscles of the back;

 - problems with the muscles of the press;

-All contraindications are strict, as in this case the pull of your own body to the crossbar causes irreparable harm to the body and can even become the cause of disability!
+If you have any of these indications, chin-ups can cause irreparable harm to the body and can even become the cause of disability!

 What, why and how?

 Why do I need to do chin-ups?
 First, this is a basic exercise that involves a lot of joints, and leads to an increase in testosterone.
 This exercise also:

 - stretches the spine, eliminates pinching;